-Motivation: The amount of event-centric information regarding contemporary and historical events of global importance, such as the US elections, the 2018 Winter Olympics and the Syrian Civil War, constantly grows on the Web, in the news sources and within social media.
-Efficiently accessing and analyzing largescale event-centric and temporal information is crucial for a variety of real-world applications in the fields of Semantic Web, NLP and Digital Humanities.
-In Semantic Web and NLP, these applications include timeline generation [1, 2] and Question Answering [3].
-In Digital Humanities, multilingual event repositories can facilitate cross-cultural studies analyzing language-specific and community-specific views on historical and contemporary events (examples of such studies can be seen in [4, 5]).
-Furthermore, eventcentric knowledge graphs can facilitate the reconstruction of histories as well as networks of people and organizations over time [6].
-One of the pivotal prerequisites to facilitate effective analytics of contemporary and historical events is the availability of knowledge repositories providing reference information regarding events, involved entities and their temporal relations (i.e. relations valid over a time period).
+Efficiently accessing and analysing large-scale eventcentric and temporal information is crucial for a variety of real-world applications in the fields of Semantic Web, NLP and Digital Humanities.
+In Semantic Web and NLP, these applications include timeline generation [2, 3] and Question Answering [4].
+In Digital Humanities, multilingual event repositories can facilitate cross-cultural studies analysing language-specific and community-specific views on historical and contemporary events (examples of such studies can be seen in [5, 6]).
+Furthermore, event-centric knowledge graphs can facilitate the reconstruction of histories as well as networks of people and organisations over time [7, 8].
+One of the pivotal pre-requisites to facilitate effective analytics of events is the availability of knowledge repositories providing reference information regarding events, involved entities and their temporal relations.